Get started

 Configuration for teams

-Using Mullvad for teams can become cumbersome when configuring access via the admin console interface.
+Using Mullvad for teams can become cumbersome when configuring access through the admin console.
 Tailscale provides an option to configure Mullvad access using access control lists for greater control.

-If you wish to use access control lists (ACLs) directly in order to configure device access to Mullvad Exit Nodes, you can do so by adding a mullvad node attribute in your tailnet policy file to the devices you wish to use with Mullvad Exit Nodes.
+You can use access control lists (ACLs) directly to configure device access to Mullvad exit nodes adding a mullvad node attribute in your tailnet policy file to the devices you plan to use with Mullvad exit nodes.

 The following example grants access to all devices owned by joe@example.com: